Token-based Loyalty Program

 4. Earning Rewards

-Alice receives reward points from Ardus for her purchases at the store and for sharing her transaction history at other home-use stores, such as Bed Bath and Beyond, Kohl’s, and Williams-Sonoma.
-Alice’s transaction records help Ardus optimize its marketing and supply chain operations.
+Alice earns reward points from Ardus for her purchases at the store and for selectively sharing her anonymized transaction history from other home-use merchants, such as Bed Bath & Beyond, Kohl’s, and Williams-Sonoma.
+The reward logic is executed automatically through the ValiDeck platform, ensuring that merchants can offer incentives transparently and customers can retain full control over what data they choose to share.
+Alice’s aggregated transaction records, visible only in anonymized form, help Ardus and other merchants optimize their marketing and supply-chain strategies.

 Benefits of the Token-based Loyalty Program